Dnmrk4/Triangle-tracker/README.md

 ## Description:

-This is a javascript website application that finds the type of triangle you want to know by inserting measurements.
+This is a javascript website application that finds the type of triangle you want to know by inserting measurements , then it will bring a result showing you if the triangle is an 'Isosceles'(Two sides are equal), 'Equilateral'(All sides are equal), 'Scalene'(No sides are equal) or it will tell you if your triangle is not a triangle, due to unrealistic value.

 ## Setup instructions: